google/python-lakeside/README.md

 Example use
 -----------

-This will connect to a bulb and turn it on at 50% brightness and the hottest colour temperature.
+This will connect to a bulb and turn it on at 50% brightness and the coldest colour temperature.
 ```
 import lakeside

-bulb = lakeside.bulb(ip_address, access_code)
+bulb = lakeside.bulb(ip_address, access_code, type)
 bulb.connect()
 bulb.set_state(power=True, brightness=50, temperature=100)
 ```

-The ip and access code can be obtained by doing:
+The ip, access code and type can be obtained by doing:

 ```
 import lakeside